attackingzcash/attackingzcash.github.io/anonset/index.md

 The anonymity set is a set!
 Josh Swihart of Zcash Company does not seem to understand the difference between a daily count of transactions and the current set of privacy.
 They are completely different, yet he talks as if they are the same.
-All graphics from Swihart + ZEC related to transaction counts and *NOT* anonymity sets.
+All graphics from Swihart and Zcash Company related to transaction counts are *NOT* anonymity sets.

 They do not understand that the anonset can change with every block, and go up and down.
+For instance, if I use 10 shielded spends but only create 1 shielded output, that transaction will reduce the size of the anonset by 9, since 10 - 1 = 9.

 They show graphs of counts monotonically going up, attempting to lie (badly) with statistics.
 Additionally, Zcash Company is running test scripts behind the scenes to massage their incorrectly-defined data.